connorslike/CJSlike.github.io/essays/ReflectOnMeteor.md

 setup.
 However if you can fight your way through the initial setup you will find that Meteor is one of the funnest and most interesting architectures to use.

+## Getting Started

+When you first start to setup Meteor you may notice something about Meteor.
+Loading takes time, a lot of time.
+In fact you may find yourself sitting around doing nothing for quite a long time when you first begin to set up Meteor.
+On the bright side it does get faster when you start building projects, but not by much.

+Above is a screen you should get familiar with as you will spend a lot of time looking at it.
+With whispers of a patch with faster loading speeds in the air, it has yet come to the general public.